-Members submit appropriate documents to the Agency in the following three submissions:
+Members submit appropriate documents to the Agency in the following four submissions:

 1. The Reservation Request: Member submits Reservation Request and Environmental Review via the NCHFA Loan Pool Portal with Flood Map of home to be purchased attached.
 Members may submit their request no more than ninety (90) calendar days prior to the anticipated closing.
-In addition,

-Members should NOT submit Reservations with less than eighteen (18) Agency business days prior to the scheduled closing.
+In addition, Members should NOT submit Reservations with less than eighteen (18) Agency business days prior to the scheduled closing.

 - 2. The Underwriting Package: Member submits the underwriting package via the NCHFA Loan Pool Portal with applicable documents attached.
 Documents will include: income documentation, affidavits, and required Inspections for an existing home or a Certificate of Occupancy (CO) for a new home.
 Members may submit the Underwriting Package as soon as their Reservation Request has been approved but no less than fifteen (15) Agency business days prior to the scheduled closing. - 3.
+Scheduling Closing: After conditional approval of the SHLP Underwriting Package, Members review the funding for the loan for accuracy one last time.
+If the information is accurate, the Member may schedule the closing through the NCHFA Online Portal.
+The portal enforces the Agency's requirement that notice of at least seven (7) Agency business days must be given so the Agency can communicate with all parties. - 4.
 The Final Closeout Package: Includes copies or originals of recorded loan documents and energy efficiency and/or green building certifications, if applicable.
-As specified in the NCHFA Closing Instructions sent to the Closing Attorney, the signed set of closing documents must be received at NCHFA within five (5) Agency business days of the SHLP loan closing.
+As specified in the NCHFA Closing Instructions sent to the closing attorney, the signed set of closing documents must be received at NCHFA within five (5) Agency business days of the SHLP loan closing.